AlainParadis/HEAL610/lit-review.md

 Both institutions and organizations participating in WIL need to navigate fluctuations in supply and demand of opportunities.
 The region's employers have challenges all their own, financial, workload and staffing constraints being chief among them.
 Furthermore, they may be faced with more institutional processes (bureaucracy) than they're used to when dealing with the college.
 Employers also need to manage student and college expectations as to placement duration, and the type of projects they undertake while at work.
 Student quality is also an unpredictable factor for employers {% cite clayton_australias_2019 %}, {% cite jackson_employer_2017 %}, {% cite sattler_work-integrated_2011 %}.

-To read:
--   {% cite abeysekera_issues_2006 %}: Challenges designing WIL, mostly relating to faculty.
--   Designing inclusive WIL {% cite bowen_examining_2020 %}
--   Differences in WIL experiences by gender: {% cite paisey_developing_2010 %}
--   WIL can ensure curriculum aligns with professional practice {% cite bowen_examining_2020 %}

 <h2 class="center-text">Theme #1: Collaborative Leadership</h2>

-> Summary and synthesis of literature that contributes to theme one.

-“*Excellence occurs in the company of others.*”
+“*Excellence occurs in the company of others.*”, Hannah Arendt
-Hannah Arendt

-The central idea of collaborative leadership is to bring together stakeholders to participate in planning and decision-making, giving input and agency to everyone involved, including students.
+Wood and Gray {% cite wood_toward_1991 %} have formulated a definition of collaborative leadership that aligns well with the desired leadership approach for this change process: “Collaboration occurs when a group of autonomous stakeholders of a problem domain engage in an interactive process, using shared rules, norms, and structures to act or decide on issues related to that domain” (p.
+143) The central idea of using collaborative leadership is to bring together stakeholders to participate in planning and decision-making, giving input and agency to everyone involved, including students.
 Collaboration comes with its own intrinsic rewards, like meeting new individuals inside and outside the college, and accomplishing goals an individual alone could not attain {% cite kezar_redesigning_2006 %}.

+If WIL is organized in a siloed manner rather than collaboratively, there's a risk that participation is compartmentalized by role.
+As a result, input and feedback may be provided at cross-purposes.
+Instead, it is best to accept each stakeholders' contributions, even if they don't align with their typical responsibilities.
+For example, an employer may design an assessment task, or a student may provide new ideas for teaching practice {% cite ferns_engaging_2021 %}.

+A collaborative approach may present challenges HEI work in departmental silos that are in highly bureaucratic structures.
+There are also structural challenges such as including tenured and occasional faculty in the planning and delivery of WIL activities {% cite kezar_redesigning_2006 %}.

 If all stakeholders share the values of a student-centred, innovative, and egalitarian approach to the change process, collaboration should happen more naturally {% cite kezar_redesigning_2006 %}.

-Wood and Gray {% cite wood_toward_1991 %} state that “Collaboration occurs when a group of autonomous stakeholders of a problem domain engage in an interactive process, using shared rules, norms, and structures to act or decide on issues related to that domain” (p.
-143)

 -   {% cite kezar_redesigning_2006 %}
     -   Having a well articulated mission that's clearly communicated to bring stakeholders together.
 Rearticulating the mission on a regular basis helps keep everyone on track
     -   Talks about building a coalition, p.15
-    -   A collaborative approach may present challenges HEI work in departmental silos that are in highly bureaucratic structures.
-There are also structural challenges such as including tenured and occasional faculty in the planning and delivery of WIL activities.

 ### Co-Design with Students